vzaar/note-to-recruiters/ntr.md

 ### CVs
 * Do not send us anonymous CVs - they will not be considered.
 If you send us a candidate we want to know who they are, where they've worked and whether we've seen them before.
+* When sending us a CV, please include the candidate's salary expectations and availability

 ### Terms and Conditions
 * We will not sign your terms and conditions.